google/sanitizers/hwaddress-sanitizer/MarkUs-GC.md

 So, roughly, the MarkUs CPU overhead is `O(MemoryFootprint * HeapAllocationSpeed / NumberOfThreads)`.
 The RAM overhead of MarkUs depends on the qurantine and can be set by the user to an arbitrary value.
 The smaller is the quarantine, the more often you need to run the GC scan, i.e. we can trade RAM for CPU.
+If the quarantine is set to a fixed percentage of the overal memory footprint (as opposed to setting it to a fixed number of megabytes), then the CPU overhead can be thought of as `O(HeapAllocationSpeed / NumberOfThreads)`

 ## Possible Optimizations
 * Bypass quarantine when a certain allocation is statically known to be safe.